gini/gini-sdk-ios/appledocs/index.md

 How to start
 ------------

-We recommend that you read the [integration guide](http://developer.gini.net/gini-sdk-ios/) for more details how to integrate the SDK.
+We recommend you read the [integration guide](http://developer.gini.net/gini-sdk-ios/) for more details on how to integrate the SDK.